Redeploying a Service

 When you no longer need an HSM service, you can revoke access using the CCC client.
 After revocation, the service is de-registered, and the NTLS or STC link is taken down, making the slot unavailable to the Thales Luna HSM client.
 To revoke and prepare for redeployment, follow these steps:

-Run these commands using sudo (Linux) or launch an Administrator command prompt (Windows) on the crypto application server that will use the service.
+- Run all commands using sudo (Linux) or from an Administrator command prompt (Windows) on the crypto application server that will use the service.

-Revoke a user’s access to the CCC service by running one of the following commands as an administrator.
-This disables the specified user’s ability to authenticate to the CCC server.
+Revoke a user's access to the CCC service by running one of the following commands.
+This disables the specified user's ability to authenticate to the CCC server.

 Option 1: Password Authentication